vika-stukalova/eps109finalproject/README.md

 # EPS 109 Final Project

 This project is a Python-based simulation that models the effects of rising sea levels on a global scale.
 It encompasses dynamic global maps, population displacement ratios, and water coverage projections spanning millennia.
+There is also a interactive website that is designed to test kids' knowledge of climate-related animations.
+It's a fun and educational way for young learners to explore the fascinating world of climate science and animation.

 ## Introduction
 The Rising Sea Levels Simulation project is a comprehensive effort to understand and visualize the long-term impact of rising sea levels on our planet.
 It combines geographical data, population analysis, and climate projections to provide a holistic view of the potential consequences of sea level rise.

 ## Features
 - Global Maps: The simulation includes global maps that update to show the changing coastline and water coverage over time.